N. T. Rama Rao: Political career

-NTR's political career with his Telugu Desam Party in Andhra Pradesh brought tremendous changes in the polity and political landscape of India since Independence.
+Rao's political career with the Telugu Desam Party in Andhra Pradesh brought tremendous changes in the polity and political landscape of India since its independence.
 Nadendla Bhaskara Rao, a politician belonging to Congress (I) contemplated forming a new political party after he was dropped as a minister.
-He came in contact with NTR, who also expressed his interest to do public service after his 60th birthday.
-NTR announced the launch of Telugu Desam Party (TDP) on 29 March 1982 in Hyderabad in a meeting with the enthusiastic supporters and delegates of the proposed party, which included N. Bhaskara Rao, who by then had resigned from Congress(I).
+He came in contact with Rao, who also expressed his interest to do public service after his 60th birthday.
+Rao announced the launch of Telugu Desam Party (TDP) on 29 March 1982 in Hyderabad in a meeting with the enthusiastic supporters and delegates of the proposed party, which included N. Bhaskara Rao, who by then had resigned from Congress(I).
 He said that this decision was based on a historic need to rid Andhra Pradesh of the corrupt and inept rule of the Indian National Congress, which had governed the state since its formation in 1956.
-After general body meeting of party named Mahanaadu in May 1982, he hit the road to tell people of his mission even though elections were several months away.
-He used a modified Chevrolet van of 1950s for his campaign.
-A sunroof to climb up for addressing the public along with a public address system and focus lights were some of the modifications to facilitate his marathon tour across the state.
-The vehicle was named Chaitanya Ratham (Chariot of Awakening) and this style of campaigning became an innovation that was followed by several others later.
-He attired himself in Khaki pants and bush shirt.
-He lived his life on the road avoiding guest houses or luxury houses of his fans, even performing daily activities such as shaving, bathing by the roadside.
-His food was a simple meal prepared by an assistant on the roadside.
-Eenadu an upcoming Telugu daily supported NTR's campaign by providing information on local issues for use in NTR's speeches and by extensive coverage in the paper with reports from a reporter and photographer always accompanying.
+After general body meeting of party named Mahanaadu in May 1982, he travelled to tell people of his mission while the elections were several months away.
+He used a modified 1950s Chevrolet van for his campaign.
+Some of the modifications included a sunroof to climb up for addressing the public, along with a public address system and focus lights.
+The vehicle was named Chaitanya Ratham (Chariot of Awakening), and this style of campaigning became an innovation that was followed by several others later.
+He wore khaki pants and a bush shirt.
+He lived his life on the road avoiding guest houses or luxury houses of his fans, even performing daily activities such as shaving and bathing by the roadside.
+His food was a simple meal prepared by a roadside assistant.
+Eenadu, an upcoming Telugu daily newspaper, supported Rao's campaign by providing information on local issues for use in his speeches and by extensive coverage in the paper with reports from an accompanying reporter and photographer.
 The paper's circulation jumped from 2.3 lakh to 3.5 lakh during June - December 1982 coinciding with campaign period.